dkkdark/DS_LOD_and_Knowledge_Graphs_2024_Kseniia_Blokhina/presentation.md

 # Table of contents

-1. Intruduction
+1. Goal
-2. Quality of Knowledge Graph

-    2.1.
-Quality Metrics for Knowledge Graph

-    2.2.
-Approaches and Tools for Evaluating Quality of Knowledge Graph
+2. What is the OpenAIRE Graph?

+3. Dataset overview

+4. Data structure

+5. Implementation steps

-3. A Recommended Framework for Quality Evaluation of Knowledge Graph
+6. Visualization of Knowledge Graph

-4. Related Work
-5. Summary and future directions
+7. Usage examples

+8. Sources

 ---

 # Goal

-To make a knowledge graph base on OpenAire dataset to find information about the most important papers
+To develop a knowledge graph based on the OpenAIRE dataset to extract information about the most important research papers.

 ---